 The Receiver filed an amended complaint on August 31, 2012.
 On September 14, 2012, the Defendants filed a motion to dismiss counts I through V of the amended complaint and filed an answer to the remainder of the amended complaint.
 On October 5, 2012, the Receiver filed a response to the motion to dismiss.
 The Court entered an order on December 12, 2012, striking the first amended complaint and granting leave for the Receiver to file a second amended complaint.
 The Receiver filed a second amended complaint on December 28, 2012 seeking damages in excess of \$168 million.

 On January 11, 2013, the defendants filed a motion to dismiss the second amended complaint.
 The Receiver filed an opposition to this motion on January 25, 2013.
-The Court has not yet ruled on the motion to dismiss.
-The parties are proceeding with discovery.
+On April 4, 2013, the Court granted in part and denied in part the motion to dismiss.
+The Court granted the motion to dismiss negligence claims brought by Victory IRA Fund, Valhalla Investment Partners, and Viking IRA Fund.
+The Court also dismissed all claims of aiding and abetting.